thales-markets/thales-improvement-proposals/TIPs/TIP-95.md

 For the mechanism of self-balancing book to be efficient we need a higher max skew impact, so that we can offer a higher discount.
 I am proposing a change to max_skew_impact variable from 5% to 10%.

 To the same effect, I am proposing increasing min_spread from 0.5% to 1%, as discounts introduce a risk to the AMM if there isn't at least a minimal spread (0.5% can be used up for referrals, which many traders leverage).

+The fee adjustments are also a preparation for Parlays, where combining multiple discounts could offer a huge bonus to traders, but we also need to make sure to not offer higher discounts than what was charged for skew impact.
 ## Variables

 discountDivider = 2 (maxSkewImpact/2)